Cherifian Anthem: History

-The anthem's melody was composed by Léo Morgan, a French military officer and chief of music for the royal Moroccan guard, during the French protectorate, The anthem was believed to have been composed in 1952, or four years before Morocco got back its independence from France and Spain.
+The anthem's melody was composed by Léo Morgan, a French military officer and chief of music for the Moroccan royal guard, during the French protectorate.
+The anthem was believed to have been composed in 1952, four years before Morocco's independence in 1956.

-After the Moroccan national football team qualified for the 1970 World Cup in Mexico for the first time, the idea to write lyrics for the anthem was proposed.
-Lyrics by writer Ali Squalli Houssaini were either chosen as part of a competition by King Hassan II, or by direct commission of the King to write the lyrics.
+After the Moroccan national football team qualified for the 1970 FIFA World Cup for the first time, the idea to write lyrics for the anthem was proposed.
+Lyrics by writer Ali Squalli Houssaini were either chosen as part of a competition by King Hassan II, or by direct commission of the king to write the lyrics.